tokens-studio/unit-calculator/README.md

 This project demonstrates the fundamentals of a Pratt Parser.
 It is based on [this paper](https://tdop.github.io/) by Vaughan Pratt, and also learns from [this article](http://javascript.crockford.com/tdop/tdop.html) and [this article](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).

-Additionally, this README file attempts to simplify the concepts so that, when I come back to try to implement this again (at some undetermined point in the future), I will be able to remember how this works.

-This README assumes that you already have read the previous two articles as this text merely attempts to simplify some of the concepts, hopefully adding intuition to them.

 ## Concepts

 In general, the Pratt Parser solves the following problem: given the string "1 + 2 * 3", does the "2" associate with the "+" or the "&#42;".
 It also solves "-" being both a prefix _and_ infix operator, as well as elegantly handling right associativity.